 (4) This information is based on a Schedule 13D filed with the SEC on April 16, 2021 by Caroline Williams, Individually and as Trustee of the Starwood Trust ("Trust").
 The Schedule 13D reports shared voting power for 3,747,210 shares of Common Stock and shared dispositive power for 3,747,210 shares of Common Stock.
 The Common Stock is held directly by the Trust.
 As trustee of the Trust, Ms. Williams makes voting and investment decisions on behalf of the Trust.
-As a result of the foregoing, Ms. Williams may be deemed to have beneficial ownership (as determined under Section 13(d) of the Exchange Act) of the securities held by The Starwood Trust is 324 South Hyde Park Avenue, Suite 350, Tampa, Florida 33606.
+As a result of the foregoing, Ms. Williams may be deemed to have beneficial ownership (as determined under Section 13(d) of the Exchange Act) of the securities held by The Starwood Trust.
+The principal business address of The Starwood Trust is 324 South Hyde Park Avenue, Suite 350, Tampa, Florida 33606.
 The Trust owns 2,471,479 shares of Common Stock and options to purchase 1,275,731 shares of Common Stock.